In this article

 Material: Down-alternative microfiber | Thickness and density: 3-inch | Care instructions: Dry-clean only | Trial period and warranty: Free returns within 60 days, three-year warranty

 Designed to feel like down, down-alternative toppers (which are typically made from microfiber) are a good alternative to the real thing if you have allergies or want to save some money.
-Experts love this topper from Parachute for many of the reasons they recommend the brand’s down style: marshmallow softness, baffle-box construction, and a 100 percent cotton shell.
-Savy says it’s likely one of the best-selling toppers on the market right now because it’s hypoallergenic, durable, and “generously stuffed.”
-Former Strategist writer Lauren Levy got a chance to try this mattress topper firsthand and reported that she felt herself “gently melting and folding into” it when falling asleep, and she woke up “feeling lightly sandwiched between layers of plushness.”
+Experts love this topper from Parachute for many of the reasons they recommend the brand’s down style: fluffy softness, a baffle-box construction, and a 100 percent cotton shell.
+Savy likes this topper because it’s hypoallergenic, durable, and “generously stuffed.”
+Former Strategist writer Lauren Levy tested this mattress topper firsthand and said sleeping on it felt like being “lightly sandwiched between layers of plushness.”
 Like its down counterpart, this Parachute topper is dry-clean only.

 Best firm mattress topper